Science-Backed Aphrodisiacs: Exactly What To Eat To Ramp Up Your Sex Drive

 Aphrodisiac foods are certainly the stuff of myth, folklore, and legend.
 But what does science say?
 As it turns out—a lot!
 There are several scientifically validated foods and nutrients that can indeed rejuvenate libido:

 Throughout history, aphrodisiac traits have been attributed to chocolate.
 Turns out, there's solid truth behind this belief.
-This divine and luscious-tasting food is packed with flavonoids, beneficial plant compounds that, among other benefits, activate nitric oxide (NO) in the body.
+This divine and luscious-tasting food is packed with flavonoids, beneficial plant compounds that, among other benefits, activate nitric oxide1 (NO) in the body.
 NO dilates blood vessels, including those in the penis.
 Translation: firmer erections.

-Chocolate also contains a substance called phenylethylamine (PEA), a natural amphetamine manufactured by the brain in response to the feeling of love.
+Chocolate also contains a substance called phenylethylamine2 (PEA), a natural amphetamine manufactured by the brain in response to the feeling of love.
 And PEA is believed to be responsible for that hormonal rush during sex.
 No wonder the Aztec ruler Montezuma supposedly swilled 50 cups of chocolate liqueur every day before heading off to his harem!

 Indulging in a little chocolate won't mess up your diet either.
 If you find yourself craving something sweet, enjoy a piece of dark chocolate, with a content of 75% or more cacao (the seeds of the cocoa plant from which chocolate is made).
-Incidentally, the cocoa plant is endowed with more health-saving antioxidants than most foods, a 2011 review concluded.
+Incidentally, the cocoa plant is endowed with more health-saving antioxidants than most foods, a 2011 review concluded3.

-And speaking of PEA, cheese can contain up to 10 times more PEA than chocolate, making it easier to get the mood-boosting effect in a slice or two.
+And speaking of PEA, cheese can contain up to 10 times more PEA than chocolate4, making it easier to get the mood-boosting effect in a slice or two.
 Grilled cheese sandwich, anyone?
 Other foods with good PEA concentration are natto, eggs, and legumes.

 Here's a fruit that looks like female genitalia, and thus, believed by ancient civilizations to stimulate sexual desire—and it actually does.
 That's because it is rich in the antioxidant glutathione, required to make sex hormones.
 This antioxidant also protects every cell, tissue, and organ in your body—and slows down aging.
 Other foods high in this cell-regenerating nutrient are spinach and the cruciferous family of vegetables (think broccoli, cauliflower, and Brussel sprouts) and mushrooms.